 However, there are some pointers you need to know.
 For more information, check our guide to renting a car in New Zealand.
 New Zealand's uncrowded roads can catch out rookie drivers.
 While Kiwis are pretty laid back, there are some firmly enforced laws that are important to be aware of.
 Here are VroomVroomVroom's tips for your New Zealand road trip.

-Think about the length, and timing of your trip.
+2. Consider the length and timing of your trip

 While New Zealand is a small country, there is a lot to see.
 It is a good idea to concentrate mainly on one island, and plan to do the other on your next trip.
 Generally, there are fewer tourists in the North Island, but the one time you don't want to be road-tripping there is in the three weeks surrounding Christmas and New Year.
 Many people take their annual holidays then, and the coastal resort towns will be heaving with locals.
 Ironically, this is quite a nice time to be in Auckland.
 The city's problematic traffic eases, and the beaches are uncrowded.